Archana-blog/product/_posts/2017-03-29-introducing-tale.md

 hidden: true
 ---

-As a product manager/owner of a product, a service or a feature, when do you get to know something went wrong?
+As a product manager/owner of a product, a service or a feature, when do you get to know something went wrong? <!--more-->

 ### Root cause analysis